castai/docs/docs/index.md

 Deploy your first cluster in 5-10 minutes.
 Follow our [getting started](./getting-started/overview.md) guide to try it out!

+Or [connect your cluster](./getting-started/external-cluster/overview.md) with read-only mode and we will calculate and provide you estimated monthly savings.

 ## Community

 We invite you to join our community and find out what is trending in the atmosphere; connect with our engineers and support, monitor release-notes, explore technical discussions, and more: